Enid’s 580 MTB Trails get a boost from Eagle Scout project

 Northcutt said he believes mountain biking brings people together, adding that everyone he’s ridden with has finished the day smiling and wishing they didn’t have to leave.

-The furthest he has traveled on mountain bike is to Whistler, Canada.
+The farthest he has traveled on mountain bike is to Whistler, Canada.

 “I’ve found that fellow Scouts and other friends find it much easier to go mountain biking with a friend who knows what to do and who knows how to help them,” he said.
 “I’ve led many friends through rough or challenging patches, over jumps and across entire state parks cheering each other along.”